5.2 - Building the action plan

 🔎 These steps are aligned with the Guide for the construction, implementation and monitoring of a transition plan of ADEME:

-The definition of action sheets
+The definition of the action sheets

 Objectives and targets (sites and activities) of the action;